 Nahea tātau e mahi ai | How we work

-The Scope of Practice review was undertaken by the collaborative reference group (CRG) which was led by Co-chairs Dr Hope Tupara and Dr Judith McAra-Couper.
+The Scope of Practice review was undertaken by a Collaborative Reference Group (CRG) which was led by Co-chairs Dr Hope Tupara and Dr Judith McAra-Couper.
 The CRG was comprised of 17 members who were drawn from a broad range of midwives and consumers across Aotearoa.
 The membership of the group can be found here.

-The CRG used the three-whare Tiriti-led framework, (found here) to review and develop a contemporary, fit for purpose, midwifery Scope of Practice for Aotearoa.
+The CRG used the three-whare Tiriti-led framework, (found here) to review and develop a contemporary, fit for purpose, revised Scope of Practice statement for midwifery in Aotearoa.
 The journey that ensued was challenging at times, but the commitment, the respect and the trust that developed, generated new understandings that formed the foundation of the revised Scope of Practice.

 We are deeply indebted to Dr Hope Tupara for the wisdom and guidance she provided as we embarked on this journey to an authentic Te Tiriti o Waitangi partnership in action.